Bank of England Broadcasts Recession Fears After Its Biggest Rate Hike in 27 Years - Ticker Tape

 Stocks rallied in 10 of the 11 market sectors, led by technology and consumer discretionary.
 Energy was the only sector to close in the red.

-The bulls were also helped by a positive ISM Non-Manufacturing Index report, which surged in July at 56.7, well above the forecasted 53.8 and higher than June’s 55.3 reading.
-This is a good sign for the service sector of the U.S. economy.
-The expansion in this sector of the economy is good for those concerned about recession, but it doesn’t necessarily play into the narrative that the Fed will be pivoting from rate hikes to cuts very soon.

 CHART OF THE DAY: MEETING EXPECTATIONS.
 The 10-Year Breakeven Inflation Rate (T10YIE:FRED—pink) compares the 10-year Treasury yield to the TIPS Yield to calculate the market’s expected inflation rate.
 When compared to the Consumer Price Index (CPALTT01USM659N:FRED—blue), investors can see the market is anticipating the CPI’s year-over-year inflation to fall to 2.3% in the next few months.
+FRED® is a registered trademark of the Federal Reserve Bank of St. Louis.
+The Federal Reserve Bank of St. Louis does not sponsor or endorse and is not affiliated with TD Ameritrade.
 Data Sources: ICE, S&P Dow Jones Indices.
 Chart source: The thinkorswim® platform.
 For illustrative purposes only.
 Past performance does not guarantee future results.

 OIL SLIPS: The WTI crude futures broke below support around the $95 level on Wednesday after settling 3.6% lower to $90.91 per barrel.
 The break, if sustained, is likely to be good news for the rate of inflation going forward.
 However, natural gas futures surged about 7.5% on the day and heating oil futures held its own level of support after closing 1.15% higher.
 Natural gas and heating oil are much smaller sectors of the energy complex than crude, so they are likely to be overshadowed on the inflation numbers.